|

 For bloggers, don’t store these files on your blog.
 They take up valuable space and slow down your site.

-You can use any storage solution like Dropbox or OneBox.
+You can use any storage solution, such as Dropbox or OneBox.
 I prefer to use Google Drive.
-Upload the file, get the shareable link (make sure the checkbox turns green), and copy the link to share with the customers.
+Upload the file, get the shareable link (ensure the checkbox turns green), and copy the link to share with the customers.

 For a blog, I add it at the bottom of the post with a colored box around it.
 (Scroll down to see how I added the Printable Size and Format Cheat Sheet.)